An Eccentric Binary with a Misaligned Circumbinary Disk: Acknowledgments

 \section{Acknowledgments}

-We thank Guo Chen, Greg Herczeg, and Sharon Xuesong Wang for useful discussions.
-This work is supported by the National Natural Science Foundation of China (grant No. 12173021 and 12133005).
+We thank Guo Chen, Greg Herczeg, and Sharon Xuesong Wang for useful discussions. \reOne{We thank the anonymous reviewer for comments and constructive suggestions.} This work is supported by the National Natural Science Foundation of China (grant No. 12173021 and 12133005).
 The GTC data were taken by the program GTC3-23ACNT under the agreement between GTC and the National Astronomical Observatories of China.